Marcifer/SlotMachine-for-Streamers/README.md

 -  !slotTransfer will move your Won points into your Credits (so you can continue spining).

    *example:* before I use the command, I see that under Credits is 0 and under Won is 690.
-Using `!slotTransfer` shift Won to 0 and Credits to 690, so I can continue spining using Credits.
+Using `!slotTransfer` shift Won to 0 and Credits to 690, so I can continue spinning using Credits.

 -  !slotWithdraw ends the game, hiding the source in OBS and summing up the game by adding together Credits and Won and adding them to the points of the player.
 All information is shown in twitch chat.